What Happened On This Day March 31 In F1 History?

 1996

-Williams driver Damon Hill earned his 15th F1 victory at the 1996 Brazilian Grand Prix, topping his father’s (Graham Hill) record of F1 wins.
 Starting from pole was advantageous as a heavy rainstorm began just before the race, allowing him to avoid the visibility issues that plagued other drivers down the field.
-Hill recalled a dramatic moment when lightning struck the track right before him; “When I first went out a bolt of lightning hit the track in front of me,” Hill said.
-Jean Alesi was second in a Benetton-Renault, and Michael Schumacher was third in a Ferrari.
+“When I first went out, a bolt of lightning hit the track in front of me,” Hill said.
+Jean Alesi was second for Benetton, and Michael Schumacher was third for Ferrari.

 1996 Brazilian Grand Prix Race Results